wso2-attic/ballerina-integrator/README.md

 ### <a name="tracing"></a> Tracing
 You can monitor ballerina services using in built tracing capabilities of Ballerina.
-We'll use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed Tracing System.
+We'll use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.
 Follow the following steps to use tracing with ballerina.
 1) Run Jaeger docker image

    ```bash